-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

-Factual Reporting: MIXED
+Factual Reporting: HIGH

 38 North was launched in 2010 by Joel Wit and Jenny Town.
-38 North’s objective is to provide” research, analysis and commentary on topics such as military, economic and political issues related to North Korea.”
+38 North’s objective is to provide” research, analysis, and commentary on topics such as military, economic and political issues related to North Korea.”
 38 North is based in Washington, D.C.

 Funded by / Ownership

-As of June 1, 2018, 38 North joined The Henry L. Stimson Center’s East Asia Program.
-It was originally funded by the South Korean Government through the U.S. John Hopkins University’s Korea Institute for International Economic Policy, or KIEP.
-According to a Business Insider article “The institute USKI had received about $1.8 million annually from the South Korean Government”.
+On June 1, 2018, 38 North joined the Henry L. Stimson Center’s East Asia Program.
+The South Korean Government initially funded it through the U.S. John Hopkins University’s Korea Institute for International Economic Policy, or KIEP.
+According to a Business Insider article, “The institute USKI had received about $1.8 million annually from the South Korean government”.
 38 North was an adjunct of the U.S.-Korea Institute (USKI).
-Boston.com reports the South Korean government has terminated funding of the U.S.-Korea Institute (USKI) through KIEP.
-South Korea’s reason for closure has been stated as a “lack of transparency and sloppy management” as reported in South Korean papers.
-Further, the USKI director Jae H. Ku, Ph.D is known for conservative views, which may have been a factor.
+Boston.com reports that the South Korean government has terminated the U.S.-Korea Institute (USKI) funding through KIEP.
+South Korea’s reason for the closure has been stated as a “lack of transparency and sloppy management,” as reported in South Korean papers.
+Further, the USKI director Jae H. Ku, Ph.D., is known for conservative views, which may have been a factor.
 This lack of transparency prompted the South Korean Government to cut its funding.
-According to a Business Insider article, this lack of funding will not affect the website as 38 North has “alternative sources of funding.”
-On April 11, 2018 Johns Hopkins School of Advanced International Studies (SAIS) announced that “In May, the U.S.-Korea Institute (USKI) at the Johns Hopkins School of Advanced International Studies (SAIS) will no longer be in operation and SAIS also stated the reason for closure of the U.S.-Korea Institute(USKI) is due to the loss of funding from a major supporter.”
-The Washington Post reports The South Korean government has funded the US Korea institute (USKI) with about $19 million over 12 years, through the state-run KIEP.
-At present we do not have information regarding the “alternative sources of funding” that 38 North claims.